Adversarial Federated Consensus Learning for Surface Defect Classification Under Data Heterogeneity in IIoT: Proposed Method

 where $\alpha$ is the learning rate, and $\lambda$ represents the balancing weight between the discrimination loss $L_D^{k,t}$ and the classification loss $L_C^{k,t}$, which governs the relative importance of $L_D^{k,t}$ and $L_C^{k,t}$ in the optimization process.

-As communication rounds increase, the discriminator's ability to distinguish between global and local features strengthens, alongside the encoder's ability to confuse the discrimination, fostering an adversarial game process.
+As communication rounds increase, the discriminator's ability to distinguish between global and local features strengthens, alongside the encoder's ability to confuse the discrimination.
 As a result, the similarity between global and local features from identical samples improves.
-Local encoders imitate the global encoder's feature patterns, learning to extract discriminative features across different distributions.
-This alignment process enhances the ability of local encoders to extract distribution-invariant features, which are characteristics that remain consistent across varying distributions, thus constructing a consensus gradually among various clients and enhancing model performance.
+In this way, each client with a distinct data distribution aligns its personalized knowledge with that of the global model.
+Consequently, the global model serves as a bridge to achieve distribution alignment among heterogeneous clients, dynamically constructing a consensus through several adversarial game processes between the clients and the server.